ggerganov/llama.cpp/examples/llava/README.md

 ```console
 git clone https://huggingface.co/liuhaotian/llava-v1.6-vicuna-7b
 ```
-2) Backup your pth/safetensor model files as llava-surgery modifies them
-3) Use `llava-surgery-v2.py` which also supports llava-1.5 variants pytorch as well as safetensor models:
+2) Use `llava-surgery-v2.py` which also supports llava-1.5 variants pytorch as well as safetensor models:
 ```console
 python examples/llava/llava-surgery-v2.py -C -m ../llava-v1.6-vicuna-7b/
 ```
 - you will find a llava.projector and a llava.clip file in your model directory
-4) Copy the llava.clip file into a subdirectory (like vit), rename it to pytorch_model.bin and add a fitting vit configuration to the directory:
+3) Copy the llava.clip file into a subdirectory (like vit), rename it to pytorch_model.bin and add a fitting vit configuration to the directory:
 ```console
 mkdir vit
 cp ../llava-v1.6-vicuna-7b/llava.clip vit/pytorch_model.bin